sodiboo/niri-flake/docs.md

 | `"screencast"` | no | yes | yes |
 | `"screen-capture"` | no | no | yes |

 > [!caution]
-> **Streamers: Do not accidentally leak window contents via screenshots.**
+> **Streamers: Do not accidentally leak layer surface contents via screenshots.**
 >
-> For windows where `block-out-from = "screencast";`, contents of a window may still be visible in a screencast, if the window is indirectly displayed by a tool using `wlr-screencopy`.
+> For layer surfaces where `block-out-from = "screencast";`, contents of a layer surface may still be visible in a screencast, if the layer surface is indirectly displayed by a tool using `wlr-screencopy`.
 >
 > If you are a streamer, either:
 > - make sure not to use `wlr-screencopy` tools that display a preview during your stream, or
-> - **set `block-out-from = "screen-capture";` to ensure that the window is never visible in a screencast.**
+> - **set `block-out-from = "screen-capture";` to ensure that the layer surface is never visible in a screencast.**

 > [!caution]
-> **Do not let malicious `wlr-screencopy` clients capture your top secret windows.**
+> **Do not let malicious `wlr-screencopy` clients capture your top secret layer surfaces.**
 >
 > (and don't let malicious software run on your system in the first place, you silly goose)
 >
-> For windows where `block-out-from = "screencast";`, contents of a window will still be visible to any application using `wlr-screencopy`, even if you did not consent to this application capturing your screen.
+> For layer surfaces where `block-out-from = "screencast";`, contents of a layer surface will still be visible to any application using `wlr-screencopy`, even if you did not consent to this application capturing your screen.
 >
 > Note that sandboxed clients restricted via security context (i.e. Flatpaks) do not have access to `wlr-screencopy` at all, and are not a concern.
 >
-> **If a window's contents are so secret that they must never be captured by any (non-sandboxed) application, set `block-out-from = "screen-capture";`.**
+> **If a layer surface's contents are so secret that they must never be captured by any (non-sandboxed) application, set `block-out-from = "screen-capture";`.**

-Essentially, use `block-out-from = "screen-capture";` if you want to be sure that the window is never visible to any external tool no matter what; or use `block-out-from = "screencast";` if you want to be able to capture screenshots of the window without its contents normally being visible in a screencast. (at the risk of some tools still leaking the window contents, see above)
+Essentially, use `block-out-from = "screen-capture";` if you want to be sure that the layer surface is never visible to any external tool no matter what; or use `block-out-from = "screencast";` if you want to be able to capture screenshots of the layer surface without its contents normally being visible in a screencast. (at the risk of some tools still leaking the layer surface contents, see above)

 ## `programs.niri.settings.layer-rules.*.opacity`
 - type: `null or floating point number`
 - default: `null`

-The opacity of the window, ranging from 0 to 1.
+The opacity of the layer surface, ranging from 0 to 1.

 If the final value of this field is null, niri will fall back to a value of 1.

 Note that this is applied in addition to the opacity set by the client.
-Setting this to a semitransparent value on a window that is already semitransparent will make it even more transparent.
+Setting this to a semitransparent value on a layer surface that is already semitransparent will make it even more transparent.

 ## `programs.niri.settings.layer-rules.*.geometry-corner-radius`